josephfosco/transport/doc/player-map.md

     + :range-lo - the lowest note (midi note number)this instrument will play
     + :range-hi - the highest note (midi note number)this instrument will play
 * :key - the key this player is playing in.
 A number between 0 and 11, 0 = C.
+* :last-melody-event-no: the number of the last melody event (melody-event-key)
 * :last-pitch - the last pitch the player played.
 Reset to nil on new-segment.
 * :melody - the melody played by this instrument.
 The number of items in this map is set in SAVED-MELODY-LEN in settings.clj.
 This is a map containing 0